WELCOME TO

 |

-COLLAGE AND LINK DOCUMENTS JUST A FEW OF THE MANY HISTORIC TRANSISTORS THAT
+LINK DOCUMENTS JUST A FEW OF THE MANY HISTORIC TRANSISTORS THAT WERE

-THE CHM, LOCATED IN MOUNTAIN VIEW CA, IS DEDICATED TO THE PRESERVATION AND
+HISTORY MUSEUM.
+THE CHM, LOCATED IN MOUNTAIN VIEW CA, IS DEDICATED TO

-AND DOCUMENTS THE HISTORICALLY IMPORTANT PAUL SULLIVAN SEMICONDUCTOR
+THE TRANSISTOR MUSEUM, AND DOCUMENTS THE HISTORICALLY IMPORTANT PAUL

-COLLECTION WHICH WAS DONATED TO THE COMPUTER HISTORY MUSEUM BY PAUL’S
+SULLIVAN SEMICONDUCTOR COLLECTION WHICH WAS DONATED TO THE COMPUTER HISTORY

-THE “CHM SEMICONDUCTOR CURATOR”, FOR THE OPPORTUNITY TO BE INVOLVED IN THE
+CURATOR”, FOR THE OPPORTUNITY TO BE INVOLVED IN THE CURATION.
+WE ALSO

-CURATION.
-WE ALSO WISH TO THANK PAT BELOTTI FOR HER GENEROUSITY AND
+WISH TO THANK PAT BELOTTI FOR HER GENEROUSITY AND STEADFAST DEDICATION TO

-STEADFAST DEDICATION TO THE PRESERVATION OF HER FATHER’S SIGNIFICANT
+THE PRESERVATION OF HER FATHER’S SIGNIFICANT CONTRIBUTIONS TO SEMICONDUSTOR

 |